Bruno-Orbelli/computacion_II/final/readme.md

 With these, the client will attempt to connect to the origin database.
 Your Linux or database user must have read or SELECT permissions over it.

 #### 3.2.
 Selecting the objects to export
 After succesfully connecting to the origin database, you can choose to perform a full migration (exporting all tables/collections, views, indexes) or selecting which objects to convert from those available.
-In the case of tables/collections, the application allows for setting a limit and an offset/skip of rows for each one of them, with the syntax *'\<table or collection name\>' -l \<limit\> -os \<offset/skip\>*.
+In the case of tables/collections, the application allows for setting a limit and an offset/skip of rows for each one of them, with the syntax *'\<table or collection name\>' -l \<limit\> -osk \<offset/skip\>*.
 For all other objects, just specify their names.

 **NOTE**: Depending on the value set for `NESTED_VIEW_ITERATION_LIMIT`, some deeply-nested views might not appear as available objects in this stage.